He did everything to get us back: P-Square thank Tony Elumelu at their concert

-P-square Finally Reveal Man That Made Their Reunion Possible After Almost 5 Years, Thank Him at Their Concert
+P-square Finally Reveal Man Who Made Their Reunion Possible After Almost 5 Years, Thank Him at Their Concert

 - One of the highlights of the night was the moment the brothers decided to publicly acknowledge the man who brought them back together